The dates for the convention will June 8-13, 2017. A full itinerary appears below.

 rooms) has been placed on hold until December 31.
 The cabins could not

 be held, so if anyone wants a cabin you will have to reserve it sooner

-hotel rooms (for our Convention dates) will be available to anyone
+hotel rooms (outside of our Convention dates) will be available to

 want.
-You may have to leave a message as the concessionaire is available intermittently.
+You may have to leave a message as the concessionaire is on leave

-For those of you looking for other accomodations, there are several hotels located along Interstate Highway 44.
+For those of you looking for other accmodations, there are several hotels located along Interstate Highway 44.